CookiePLMonster/CookiePLMonster.github.io/_portfolio/dune-awakening.md

 > For the first time in my career I am working on an Unreal Engine project as a Gameplay Programmer.
 > Ever since I joined Dune: Awakening, I've been responsible for coding several various gameplay systems
 > and for assisting content designers with their usage.
-I am currently the owner of an unspecified gameplay system.
+I am currently the owner of the dialogue system.
 {% endcapture %}

 {% include portfolio/template.html %}